xiaolai/regular-investing-in-box/docs/en/README.md

 >Trusted ledger (BTC) → Trusted platform for code (ETH/EOS) → Trusted execution environment (Mixin) → Trusted hardware (?) ...

 [Bitcoin](https://bitcoin.org/) was the world's first blockchain application.
 At its core it is an open, transparent, immutable, distributed, trusted ledger.
 Projects such as [Ethereum](https://www.ethereum.org) and [EOS](https://eos.io), which came along later, have the goal of becoming a blockchain application platform, which is to say that application code can be written to and executed on an open, transparent, immutable, distributed, trusted ledger.
 Putting a ledger on a blockchain allowed for a trusted ledger, and putting application code on a blockchain allowed for trusted code.
 [Mixin Network](https://mixin.one) combines a Trusted Execution Environment (TEE) and a Directed Acyclic Graph (DAG) to create an open, transparent, immutable, distributed digital asset storage network, or a trusted execution environment.
 Maybe in the near future we will also see trusted hardware.

-The reasons for not choosing Ethereum are technical.
-It currently uses a [Proof-of Work (PoW)](https://en.wikipedia.org/wiki/Proof_of_work) consensus mechanism, and this type of consensus mechanism, which measures confirmations in minutes, is fundamentally unsuitable for an application platform.
-Ethereum's experience over the past three years has shown that this flaw cannot be resolved in a PoW system.
-Even if Ethereum switches to a Proof-of-Stake (PoS) system, it will necessarily require a hard fork.
-Ethereum already underwent a poorly considered hard fork in 2017 that gave birth to Ethereum Classic, which has no clear use case.
-All of this is to say that investors in Ethereum are faced with a great amount of risk.

 There is one final reason why I chose these investments.
 From inception until they are widely accepted, almost all technologies go through the following three stages: